urourouroooo/pmsearch/README.md

 ### STEP 1: Load your email address

 **[👉🏻 Necessary]** According to NCBI policy, users of the API are required to provide a valid contact email address.
 Open `data/keywords.json`.
 Replace `your_email@xxxx.com` with your real email address.
-Without doing this, running pmsearch will throw error.
+Without doing this, running pmsearch may throw error.

 ```markdown
 {